-The Department of Budget and Management rates (DBM Rates) should be used for In-State Travel.
+The per diem rates on the Judiciary travel page should be used for In-State Travel.
 The U.S. General Services Administration rates (GSA Rates) should be used for Out-of-State Travel.
 The U.S. Department of State Foreign Per Diem rates (US State Department Rates) should be used for Out-of-Country Travel.
+This information can be accessed through the Judiciary's Travel & Expense website.